ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/layouts.md

     blog.html
 ```

-> **Note:** You can use either relative (`../`) or absolute (`/`) paths in your layouts since using `../` will allow for IDE autocomplete on your filesystem, but is marginally slower than using `/`.
+> **Note:** You can use either relative (_../_) or absolute (_/_) paths in your layouts since using _../_ will allow for IDE autocomplete on your filesystem, but is marginally slower than using _/_.

 ## Pages

-Pages in your project will generally want a layout so you can control the output of the HTML and include all your own custom components and styles to wrap them.
+Pages in your project will generally want a layout so you can control the output of the HTML and include all your own custom components and styles to wrap the content.
 By default all pages will default to looking for a _page.html_ in _layouts/_ directory within your workspace.
 A placeholder of `<content-outlet></content-outlet>` can be used to position where the processed content from the incoming page will go.

 Below is an example of a _page.html_ layout: